The Best Hikes in LA

 The visible shoreline goes from Palos Verdes to Malibu, giving you an extensive view of most of LA's coast.

 There are several options to reach the overlook depending on your desired level of difficulty.
-The longest hike is about 7.8 miles with an incline of 1,300.
+The longest hike in this state park is about 7.8 miles with an incline of 1,300.
 The easiest is the 5.7-mile hike with a 900-foot elevation.

 You will get plenty of sunshine as the trail consists of mostly shrubs and grass so bring sunscreen.

-If you are from out of town and want to find some LA hikes to enjoy then you should plan ahead.
+If you are from out of town and want to find some of the best hikes in Los Angeles to enjoy then you should plan ahead.
 Use this guide to decide which parks and trails you would like to visit.
 You can get maps and reserve campgrounds before your visit.

 For more adventures, visit our book a trip section of the site to explore hiking options in Europe.